 There are too many to create an exhaustive list, so I’m going to share The Top 3 Mistakes you need to AVOID when you’re Looking for a Job in today’s job market.

 These mistakes will just about guarantee that you’ll spend your career transitioning from one low-paying job to another.

 Mistake to Avoid #1

 Okay…So.
 The first mistake you need to AVOID is Applying to Online Job Boards if you don’t have a college degree.

 You see, 84% of the jobs posted via online job boards do NOT pay enough to meet the standard cost of living.
 They are dead-end jobs, with no room for advancement.
 This is based on a study released from Indeed.com, the worlds largest online job board.

-84% of these jobs are also considered High Risk, which means that you have a 46% of getting Laid-Off due to outsourcing or automation.
+84% of these jobs are also considered High Risk, which means that you have a 46% chance of getting Laid-Off due to outsourcing or automation.

-The remaining 16% of the jobs posted online, which are considered “Good Jobs” require a college degree or specialized training (like a 2-Years Nursing Certification) with extensive experience.Not just any degree or specialized training.
+The remaining 16% of the jobs posted online, which are considered “Good Jobs” require a college degree or specialized training (like a 2-Year Nursing Certification) with extensive experience.Not just any degree or specialized training.
 The “Good Jobs” are limited to only 5 fields:

 - Computer Science